 It often seems that every week a different ingredient used in the food we eat or the products that we use is linked to health problems, and when this happens there is usually little actual evidence to prove the theory.
-We recently received a query from a patient regarding the appearance of parabens in our shampoos and conditioners and after speaking to our in house doctor, we have compiled some information on what parabens actually are, how they are used in hair products, and why they are completely safe to use in shampoos and conditioners.
+We recently received a query from a patient regarding the appearance of parabens in shampoos and conditioners and, after speaking to our in house doctor, we have compiled some information on what parabens actually are, how they are used in hair products, and why they are completely safe to use in shampoos and conditioners.

 What Are Parabens?